gchung05/mds/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs, WARNINGs, and 1 NOTE.
+There were no ERRORs, WARNINGs, and no NOTEs.
-NOTE: Non-standard directory 'revdep' found at top level.
-Auto-created by the revdepcheck package when running revdep_check().

 ## R CRAN web check results
-There was 1 NOTE: 2 marked UTF-8 strings in data.
-The strings in question are unimportant and serve the greater purpose of a context-relevant, open-source sample dataset.
+There were no ERRORs, WARNINGs, and no NOTEs.

 ## Downstream dependencies
 I have run R CMD check on downstream dependency mdsstat and the package passed.